-- You can copy it from your Oracle server and save it to the folder (identified below) on the inventory beacon where it will automatically be actioned. - You can use the OEM adapter to create an tnsnames.ora file in the standard format, and save it to the correct folder on the appropriate inventory beacon that will perform the direct inventory collection.
-The OEM adapter is documented in the FlexNet Manager Suite Inventory Adapters and Connectors Reference PDF (available through the title page of online help). - You could create one manually (although this would represent a considerable maintenance burden, and is not a recommended path).
+- You can copy it from your Oracle server and save it to the folder (identified below) on the inventory beacon where it will automatically be actioned. - You can use the OEM adapter to create an tnsnames or a file in the standard format, and save it to the correct folder on the appropriate inventory beacon that will perform the direct inventory collection.
+The OEM adapter is documented in FlexNet Manager Suite Inventory Adapters and Connectors Reference. - You could create one manually (although this would represent a considerable maintenance burden, and is not a recommended path).

 The following diagram shows an example scenario of the most interesting case, using the OEM adapter.
-If you are intervening manually, be sure to place your copy of the tnsnames.ora file in the correct folder as described below.
+If you are intervening manually, be sure to place your copy of the tnsnames or a file in the correct folder as described below.